pappasam/papercolor-theme-slim/README.md

 1. Has no abstraction, which simplifies user color mapping overrides.
 2. Targets `gui` options (`guifg`, `guibg`, `gui`) with [truecolor] support.
 Run `echo $COLORTERM` from your terminal.
 If it responds `truecolor`, you have `truecolor` support.
-3. Limited to the following highlight groups for consistentcy across languages
+3. Limited to the following highlight groups for consistency across languages
    - [built-in groups]
    - [preferred groups]
    - [lsp-semantic-highlight]